The Vermont Statutes Online

 (F) In the case of obligations of a corporation or limited liability company, the amount of a loan made to any other person to the extent that the proceeds of the loan directly or indirectly are to be:

 (i) loaned to the corporation or limited liability company;

-(ii) used for the acquisition from the corporation or limited liability company of any equity interest therein; and
+(ii) used for the acquisition from the corporation or limited liability company of any equity interest in the corporation or company; and

 (iii) transferred to the corporation or limited liability company without fair and adequate consideration; provided, however, that the discharge of an equivalent amount of debt previously incurred in good faith for value shall be deemed fair and adequate consideration.

 (2) The following shall not be counted as indebtedness subject to the limitation of this subsection: